-Northern Ireland Fast Facts
+Northern Ireland Fast Facts | CNN

 January 1998 - Citing new evidence in the 1972 Bloody Sunday massacre, Prime Minister Tony Blair announces a new investigation into the event.

-April 10, 1998 - The Good Friday Agreement is signed, setting the stage to create a power-sharing government with a 108-member Assembly.
+April 10, 1998 - The Belfast Agreement, also known as the Good Friday Agreement, is signed, restoring self-government to Northern Ireland, and setting the stage to create their own power-sharing government with a 108-member Assembly.

 August 15, 1998 - IRA militants bomb a market in the town of Omagh.
 The explosion kills 29 people.
 At the time, it is the single deadliest terrorist attack in the history of the conflict.

-December 2, 1999 - Per the Good Friday agreement, Britain relinquishes its rule over Northern Ireland.
+December 2, 1999 - Per The Belfast Agreement, Britain relinquishes its rule over Northern Ireland.

 2007 - The British Army ends its military operation in Northern Ireland, 38 years after troops were first dispatched to support police forces amid sectarian violence.
 At one point, approximately 27,000 soldiers were stationed in Northern Ireland.

-June 15, 2010 - The results of the Saville Inquiry, a twelve-year investigation into the 1972 Bloody Sunday massacre are released, placing blame overwhelmingly on the British soldiers.
+June 15, 2010 - The results of the Saville Inquiry, a 12-year investigation into the 1972 Bloody Sunday massacre are released, placing blame overwhelmingly on the British soldiers.

 June 27, 2012 - Martin McGuinness, a former IRA commander, meets with Queen Elizabeth and shakes her hands, a gesture that signifies progress as the UK and Northern Ireland continue to repair relations.